Ten Years' War (Franche-Comté): Guerrilla warfare in Franche-Comté

 César de Saix d'Arnans, leader of the Franche-Comté partisans, led a skirmish war against the invaders from 1639 onwards and pillaged Bresse several times.
 He also recaptured the towns of Chaux-les-Crotenay and Nozeroy from the French, with the help of Colonels Louis de la Verne and François de Saint-Mauris, he commanded the famous Lacuzon.

 Cart-Broumet also made life difficult for the Swedish troops.
 Leading a troop of volunteers from Mouthe and its surrounding areas, Cart-Broumet harassed the Weimar troops scattered throughout the region and acquired a solid reputation.
 He fought notably between Sainte-Colombe and La Rivière, near Chaffois, and near Bief-du-Fourg.
 He also participated in the defense of Nozeroy.
 After the death of Bernard, the Marquis of Saint-Martin took over Nozeroy, Château-Vilain, and the Château de La Chaux.

 At the same time, Don Antonio Sarmiento de Toledo attempted to retake the Château de Joux, with the help of the Duke of Burgundy's troops.
-In reality, this attempt was intended to draw the enemy into a corner of the Franche-Comté province and thus allow the inhabitants to harvest and grapes.
+In reality, this attempt was intended to draw the enemy into a corner of the Franche-Comté province and thus allow the inhabitants to harvest their crops and grapes.
 Some time later, Sarmiento lifted the siege of the Château de Joux.
 After learning that this siege had been lifted, the Marquis de Villeroy decided to return to France to continue the war on the banks of the Ain, against the Franche-Comté partisan troops.
 King Philip IV of Spain appointed Councillor Boyvin president of the Parliament of Dole in April 1639, after Boyvin had complained that he had no one to lead it.
 The other vacant positions were also filled, and on 12 November 1639, the Parliament of Dole resumed its regular sessions.

 Also in 1639, the Parliament of Dole placed a garrison in Nozeroy under the command of Arnans.
-For three years following this decision, the men of this garrison behaved like true thugs: they pillaged and mistreated the population.
+For three years following this decision, the men of this garrison pillaged and mistreated the population.
 In Grimont (an old village), the French heavily ransomed those they took prisoner.
 In Franche-Comté, famine continued to ravage the towns of Besançon, Salins-les-Bains, Dole, and Gray.
 Except for a few wheat convoys from Switzerland or Savoy, food was becoming increasingly scarce.

 In the spring of 1640, Baron d'Arnans led a victorious second offensive in Bresse with his 260 remaining men.
-But this victory was marred by unclear strategic choices and the continued looting in the Jura.
+But this victory was marred by poor strategic choices and continued looting in the Jura.